-The iBRoad H2020 project should also be mentioned.
+The iBRoad, financed by the Horizon 2020 (H2020) European programme, project should also be mentioned.
 It aims to develop an individual building renovation roadmap for single-family houses.
 With a target focus on residential buildings, the iBRoad project analyses and builds upon relevant examples from Germany, France and Belgium (Flanders), to identify the essential elements, develop an integrated concept, and produce modular tools suitable for differing national conditions.
 This tool looks at the building as a whole, and provides a customised renovation plan (iBRoad-Plan) over a long-term horizon (15-20 years).
 The iBRoad-Plan is combined with a repository of information, i.e. a building logbook or passport (iBRoad-Log), for aspects like energy consumption and production, executed maintenance and building plans.

-1.1.6 2.1.4 Supporting nearly zero-energy buildings (NZEBs)
+2.1.4 Supporting nearly zero-energy buildings (NZEBs)